koush/scrypted/plugins/amcrest/README.md

 If the camera or NVR do not have motion detection, you will have to use a separate plugin or device to achieve this (e.g., `opencv`, `pam-diff`, or `dummy-switch`) and group it to the camera.

 ## Codec Settings for HomeKit
-Configure optimal code settings (as required by HomeKit) using Amcrest configuration (not Scrypted).
+Configure optimal codec settings (as required by HomeKit) using Amcrest configuration (not Scrypted).

 You may use the device's webpage access or one of the following applications from [Amcrest website](https://support.amcrest.com/hc/en-us/categories/201939038-All-Downloads): `Amcrest Smart Home` (mobile), `IP Config Software`, or `Amcrest Surveillance Pro`.
 **NOTE:** Amcrest Smart Home app may not expose all codec or stream settings.
 Use one of the other applications instead.